 Results

-Three main assemblages within Ladner Marsh can be characterized by the same dominant species.

-Cluster analysis shows greater dissimilarity between assemblage types over time.
+Three main assemblages within Ladner Marsh can be characterized by the same dominant species across all sampling periods, however cluster analysis shows increasing dissimilarity between assemblage types over time.
 That is, plots are increasingly similar to each other within a given assemblage, but share fewer similarities between assemblages (Figure 2).

-Ecological result: assemblages are becoming homogenized in terms of species similarity, with greater heterogeneity between assemblage types.
+This may indicate that assemblages are becoming homogenized in terms of species similarity, with greater species heterogeneity between assemblage types.

 Indicator species analysis shows that the same species are driving cluster groups across all time points, and thus significantly characterizing each assemblage.
-However, other species that significantly drive indicators of assemblages change over time (Supplemental).
+However, the other species that significantly drive indicators of assemblages change over time (Supplemental).

-Bogbean assemblage shows the greatest stability, while Fescue assemblage is the least stable.
-The community stability of the total community is less stable than two of its assemblages (Figure 3).

-This instability is due to the effect of the Fescue assemblage on the overall average.

-Study limitation: number of plots identified as ‘Fescue:’ 50% fewer plots clustered as Fescue in 2019 compared to 1979.

-Greater variance ratio indicates lower stability (e.g., Fescue assemblage), and vice versa (e.g., Bogbean assemblage).

-Ecological result: within a single community (Ladner Marsh), different assemblage types experience different degrees of stability.
+Bogbean assemblage shows the greatest stability (7.17), while Fescue assemblage is the least stable (2.52).
+Stability of the sedge assemblage was intermediate (5.08), while the average community stability of all three assemblages was lower than the Bogbean and Fescue assemblages (4.28).
+This may be due to the effect of the Fescue assemblage on the overall average, despite the occurrence of 50% fewer plots clustered as Fescue in 2019 compared to 1979.
+It is important to recognize that within a single community (Ladner Marsh), different assemblage types experience different degrees of stability.

 Total species turnover between 1979 and 2019 is ~50% in each assemblage (Table 1).

-All assemblage types had more species disappear in 2019 than in 1999.
-Only the Sedge assemblage had a marked increase in species appearing (~8.5%) over 1999, while the Bogbean community had more species appearing in 1999.

-Ecological result: greater rates of disappearance from the assemblages drive homogenization observed in cluster analysis.
+Notably, all assemblage types had more species disappear in 2019 than in 1999.
+Only the Sedge assemblage had a marked increase in species appearance (~8.5%) over 1999, while the Bogbean community had more species appearance in 1999.
+The greater rates of disappearance from the assemblages drive homogenization observed in cluster analysis.

-Rank clock plots show changing dominance of select species over time (Figure 4).
+Rank clock plots show changing dominance of select species over time (Figure 3).
 Notably, Fescue assemblage shows ~50% decrease in cover of characteristic species Festuca arundinaceae, while cover of non-native Phalaris arundinaceae has more than doubled since 1999.
 In the Sedge assemblage, cover abundance of Agrostis stolonifera appears to have decrease by almost half, however cover of assemblage-defining species Carex lyngbyei has decreased by about one-third.
 Since 1979, native species cover (Equisetum fluviatile, Eleocharis palustris) in the Bogbean assemblage declines towards zero, as it is replaced in dominance by non-native species (Mentha aquatica).